-There are 18 underground storage tanks (USTs) located at the site that are exempt from this SPCC Plan.
-The USTs are exempt from this SPCC Plan because they are subject to, and meet, all the technical requirements of 40 CFR Part 280 and Maryland's more stringent UST Program at COMAR 26.10.02-.11, as approved under 40 CFR part 281, State Program Approval (SPA).
+This total does not include the 18 underground storage tanks (USTs) that are exempt from this SPCC Plan.
+The USTs are exempt from this SPCC Plan because they are subject to, and meet, all the technical requirements of 40 CFR Part 280 and Maryland's more stringent UST Program (e.g., leak detection, overfill prevention, third party inspections, etc.).
 Thus, they are neither counted in the storage capacity for this facility nor are subject to the requirements of 40 CFR 112 (exempt under 40 CFR 112.1(d)(4)).
-These USTs include two 567,000 gallon tanks and four 10,000 gallon tank for CUP boilers and three 10,000 gallon tanks at the fuel dispensing area.
+USTs are presented on Table 2-8.